 Alex Nseir is a freelance journalist based in the Washington, D.C.
 Metro area.
 Aside from contributing to the Annenberg Learner blog, Nseir covers the NHL as a beat writer for the Washington Capitals, works for a nonprofit in the U Street Corridor, and serves as a neighborhood reading tutor in Adams Morgan.

 Carm Saimbre is a recent graduate of the University of Maryland, earning her B.A. in Journalism.
 She previously worked as a social media analyst and reporter at Capital News Service.
 She’s also interned with Voice of America, The Phillips Collection and CollegeMagazine.com.

 Donelle is an education consultant who works with her clients to develop high quality, digital resources that address critical curriculum needs and meet today’s instructional challenges in the preK-12 market.
 She has over 25 years of experience in education, including the management of education projects for PBS and the cable industry.

-Jennifer is a freelance science journalist who writes for magazines and web sites.
-She also develops case studies, web copy, and other materials for universities and nonprofit organizations.
-Jennifer wrote the online text for Annenberg Learner’s environmental science course, The Habitable Planet, and contributed to the forthcoming course, Chemistry: Challenges and Solutions.
+Jennifer is an environment and energy editor at The Conversation, and a freelance science journalist and editor.
+The Conversation is a website that publishes articles written by academic experts, edited by journalists, and aimed at the general public.
+Jennifer wrote the online text for Annenberg Learner’s environmental science course, The Habitable Planet, and contributed to the Chemistry: Challenges and Solutions course.